-Continuing our series on vitamins that are in every NGX nutrition pouch, we're now examining Vitamin B1, sometimes called Thiamin.
-Though named Vitamin B, it was discovered in 1910, three years before Vitamin A.
+Continuing our series on vitamins that are in every NGX nutrition pouch, we are now examining Vitamin B1, also known as Thiamin.
+Although it has been named Vitamin B, it was discovered in 1910, three years before Vitamin A.

 Vitamin B1 is an important part of the diet for a number of reasons; it can help protect and prevent complications in brain function, the nervous system, your muscles, heart and stomach.
 It is particularly good at preventing diseases like Beriberi which is a disorder of the heart, nerves and digestive system.

-Recent reports have shown that a number of professional athletes in the USA are now using Vitamin B1 supplements as part of their performance nutrition, because of its affect on the muscles and heart.
+Recent reports have shown that a number of professional athletes in the USA are now using Vitamin B1 supplements as part of their performance nutrition, because of its impact on the muscles and the heart.

-As with almost all vitamins, you find high amounts in most meats or animal products, but there are plenty of sources of Vitamin B1 in plants; cauliflower, broccoli, asparagus, potatoes, and kale.
+As with most vitamins, you find a high content of vitamin B in most meats or animal products, however, there are plenty of plant-based sources of Vitamin B1 such as; cauliflower, broccoli, asparagus, potatoes, and kale.

 The best way to see if you are converting the vitamins out of your diet properly is with a DNA test.
 Explore the NGX website and pick up a DNA test to understand how your body operates at a genetic level.